 About our Process

 We start with raw, artist-quality polymer clay.
 Each color is individually mixed and pigmented in our studio before shapes are cut and sculpted.
 From there, we heat every small batch until the pieces are fully cured to a durable, slightly flexible permanent state.
-Once cooled, each piece goes through a rigorous finishing process which can include multiple rounds of sanding, buffing, sealing, and drilling.
+Once cooled, each piece goes through a rigorous finishing process which can include multiple rounds of polishing, sealing, and drilling.
 Finally, we assemble the finished components into one-of-a-kind sculptural jewelry.

 How to Care for Your Jewelry